nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 <br/>

-This is any standard Linux OS system, based on the Linux Distro and Technical Specs required for NGINX Plus, which can be found here: https://docs.nginx.com/nginx/technical-specs/
+This can be any standard Linux OS system, based on the Linux Distro and Technical Specs required for NGINX Plus, which can be found here: https://docs.nginx.com/nginx/technical-specs/

 This Solution followed the `Installation of NGINX Plus on Centos/Redhat/Oracle` steps for installing NGINX Plus.